-3.1 - Definitional Considerations
+3.1 - Definitional considerations

 No jurisdiction currently provides a legal definition of DEPs.
-There are several common elements which can be drawn together to establish a common understanding of DEPs.
-The common elements of the definitions and descriptions of DEPs include:
+As noted above, there are several common elements which can be drawn together to establish a common understanding of DEPs.
+The common elements of the descriptions of DEPs include some or all of the following:

-- the use of technology or digital platforms; - influencing investor behaviour, and - use of differential marketing or customisation.
+- the use of technology or digital platforms; - behavioural techniques or prompts, and - use of differential marketing or customisation.